alfrix/docs/docs/docguide/core_template.md

 // This section is for cores that have controllers that cannot be manually selected through RetroArch's Controls menu.

 - (Device name) - (Device type) - Optional description.

+### Rumble support
+// Optional section.
+// This section is for cores that have rumble support

+Rumble only works in the (Core name) core when

+// Fill in the (Core name).

+- The content being ran has rumble support.
+- The joypad input driver being used has rumble support. (e.g. Xinput)
+- The joypad device being used has rumble support.

+// Explain how to activate rumble.

 ### Multitap support
 // Optional section.